 Nantucket Sound is home to the famous Monomoy Rips.
 The rips produce great fishing for stripers, bluefish, fluke and albies.
 The beaches of Nantucket Sound are great for stripers and bluefish during the spring and fall, brown sharks during the summer, and albies and Spanish mackerel during late summer.

-As mentioned above, please visit the Nantucket/Vineyard Sound category inside our members' forum.
-The forum is very active during the season (May-October).
+For the latest, please visit the Nantucket/Vineyard Sound category inside our members' forum.
+The forum is very active during the season (May-October) and we even have specific threads for Monomoy striper fishing and east of Chatham tuna fishing.